Riddle Me This:

 Not just the ones he went to school with, either.
 There have been several new crops since he left Britain.
 All of them now in one place.

-Not all of them suitable, of course.
+Not all of them suitable to his purposes, of course.
 Some of them lack the degree of resentment that makes them easy to catch, or the taste for violence that makes them worth keeping.
 But that can be sorted out later.

 And, it also turns out that some have wives and families to whom they are devoted.
 That won’t do either.
 Not that families are a bad thing, necessarily.
 It isn’t just the Knights who should perpetuate themselves over the generations.
 But Riddle ought to have first claim on his followers’s attentions.
 (Riddle’s note to self: enlist the young ones before they acquire wives and families.
 Then you inherit their sons as well)